A robust, adaptive M-estimator for pointwise estimation in heteroscedastic regression: A D-adaptive estimator for fixed bandwidths

-\begin{remark} Apart from the given assumptions, the estimator $\hat{f}_{\widehat \lambda}(x_0)$ does not premise knowledge about the noise level $\sigma(\cdot)$ and the densities $g_i(\cdot)$ and $\mu(\cdot)$ but achieves - up to constants - the optimal variance term $\op{V}(\lambda^*) $ for all such functions.
+for a constant $T_q$ ($T_q=2q|\cP|117^q\op{Gamma}(q)$ works, where $ \op{Gamma}(\cdot) $ is the classical Gamma function). \end{theorem} \begin{remark} Apart from the given assumptions, the estimator $\hat{f}_{\widehat \lambda}(x_0)$ does not premise knowledge about the noise level $\sigma(\cdot)$ and the densities $g_i(\cdot)$ and $\mu(\cdot)$ but achieves -- up to constants -- the optimal variance term $\mathrm{V}(\lambda^*) $ for all such functions.
 The estimator is thus called D-adaptive optimal (with respect to the set $\Lambda$).
-For example, for the Huber contrast \eqref{def huber contrast} indexed by the scale $ \gamma $, $ \Upsilon:=\{\rho_{\op{H},\gamma}(\cdot):\gamma>0\}. $, the estimator is D-adaptive minimax (Huber minimax) for the set of contamination models, see Corollary \ref{coro huber minimax} in the appendix.
-Finally, we mention that appropriate choices of the bandwidth $h$ in the above result lead to S-minimax results. \end{remark}
+For example, for the Huber contrast \eqref{def huber contrast} indexed by the scale $ \gamma$, $ \Upsilon:=\{\rho_{\mathrm{H},\gamma}(\cdot)\dvtx \gamma>0\} $, the estimator is D-adaptive minimax (Huber minimax) for the set of contamination models, see Section \textup{A.1} in the arXiv version.
+Finally, we mention that appropriate choices of the bandwidth $h$ in the above result lead to S-minimax results. \end{remark} \begin{discussion*}[of Conditions \ref{condition full consistency} and \ref{condition variance estimation}] Condition \ref{condition full consistency} limits the possible sets of combined functions $\Lambda$ and thus, in particular, the sets of possible contrast functions $\Upsilon $.
+It demands that all possible combined functions $\lambda\in\Lambda$ fulfill Condition \ref{condition consistency}, which then leads to consistent estimators (see Proposition~\ref{prop full consistency}) and to sets of contrast with finite entropy.
+Condition \ref{condition full consistency} demands, in particular, that the right-hand side of \eqref{cond star second derivative} is positive and, since the right-hand side of \eqref{cond star second derivative} is upper bounded by $1$, that $\sup_{\rho\in\Upsilon}\|\rho'\|_\infty$ does not increase too rapidly with $n$.